hoshinoht/3124-capstone-prototype/README.md

 # Centralized Collaboration Dashboard - IT-Engineering Coordination Platform

+> **⚠️ IMPORTANT: Database Seeding Notice**
+>
+> The application automatically **wipes and re-seeds the database** on every server startup.
+This ensures fresh test data with current dates, including:
+> - 4 daily tasks for `javier21choo@gmail.com` (160 tasks total across 40 days)
+> - 4 daily events for `javier21choo@gmail.com` (160 events total across 40 days)
+> - All other test data (users, projects, equipment, etc.)
+>
+> **This means any data you create will be lost when you restart the server.** This is intentional for development/demo purposes.

 ## Project Overview

 A full-stack web application designed for IT-Engineering coordination with features including: